klmnden/azure-docs.tr-tr/articles/virtual-machines/windows/java.md

     .create();
 ```

-### <a name="create-the-network-interface"></a>Ağ arabirimi oluştur
+### <a name="create-the-network-interface"></a>Ağ arabirimini oluşturun

-Bir sanal makinenin sanal ağ iletişim kurmak için bir ağ arabirimi gerekiyor.
+Bir sanal makinenin sanal ağda iletişim kurabilmek için ağ arabirimi gerekiyor.

 Bir ağ arabirimi oluşturmak için ana yöntem try bloğunda bu kodu ekleyin: